koshilife/omniauth-cybozu/README.md

 [![Gem Version](https://badge.fury.io/rb/omniauth-cybozu.svg)](http://badge.fury.io/rb/omniauth-cybozu)

-This gem contains the [Cybozu](https://cybozu.com/)([Kintone](https://www.kintone.com/)/[Garoon](https://garoon.cybozu.co.jp/)) strategy for OmniAuth.
+This gem contains [Kintone](https://www.kintone.com/) and [Garoon](https://garoon.cybozu.co.jp/) strategy for OmniAuth.

 ## Before You Begin

 You should have already installed OmniAuth into your app; if not, read the [OmniAuth README](https://github.com/intridea/omniauth) to get started.

-Now sign into the [Kintone Developer Program](https://developer.kintone.io/hc/en-us/) and create an application.
-Take note of your API keys and refer to the following [How to add OAuth clients](https://developer.kintone.io/hc/en-us/articles/360001562353).
+Now sign into the [Kintone Developer Program](https://developer.kintone.io/hc/en-us/) or [Cybozu Developer Network](https://developer.cybozu.io/hc/ja) and create an application.
+Take note of your API keys.

 ## Using This Strategy